Penland Core Fellowship Program

 Penland provides housing throughout the year, tuition for classes, and meals while the school is in session.
 Core students are responsible for all personal expenses and art materials.

-There will be four openings in the Core Fellowship Program for 2017.
-Applications will be due October 15, 2016.
+There will be five openings in the Core Fellowship Program for 2018.
+Applications will be due October 15, 2017 by 11:59 PM EST.

 We have recently changed our application process!
 We think you will find our new SlideRoom application convenient and efficient.
 It is designed to help you easily manage your application materials, including images and letters of recommendation.